 Many of our favorite vegetables and herbs make great microgreens: Opt for varieties like kale, mustard plant, arugula, or lettuce, as well as cruciferous vegetables like broccoli, cauliflower, or kohlrabi.
 To add shades of pink, red, and purple to your cooking, seek out amaranth, beets, and radish.

 But it’s not just about greens—larger seeds like sunflower, buckwheat, and peas add texture to micro mixes.
 To add subtle flavor, grow herbs like basil, cilantro, sorrel, and peppery nasturtium, as well as alliums like onions and leeks.
 You can even grow corn, chrysanthemum, and celery as microgreens.

-- Sprinkle the seeds evenly across the surface of the soil.
-Gently pat the seeds into the soil with your fingers and spread a very thin layer of soil over the seeds.
+Sprinkle the seeds evenly across the surface of the soil.
+Gently pat the seeds into the soil with your fingers, then spread a very thin layer of soil over the seeds.

-- Continue spritzing once or twice a day or keep the container covered until your seeds begin to sprout, which will usually happen after about seven days.
-Remove the cover if using and continue spritzing one to two times each day to keep the soil moist.
+Continue spritzing once or twice a day, or keep the plant container covered until your seeds begin to sprout (which will usually happen after about seven days).
+Once they've sprouted, remove the cover and continue spritzing daily to keep the soil moist.

-- When your microgreens grow their first sets of true leaves, usually around 14 days after planting, they are ready to harvest.
-Gently hold a handful of microgreens by their leaves and use your other hand to trim them just above the soil line with a pair of clean, sharp scissors.
+When your microgreens grow their first sets of true leaves, usually around 14 days after planting, they are ready to harvest.
+Gently hold a handful of microgreens by their leaves and use your other hand to trim them just above the soil line with a pair of clean, sharp scissors or gardening shears.

 Step 6: Serve and Store